George Clooney's epic beard sends a message in trailer for The Midnight Sky on Netflix

 The dual narrative then goes to space as Clooney desperately tries to signal marooned astronauts Felicity Jones, David Oyelowo and Kyle Chandler that they're better off staying away from Earth.

-The Midnight Sky is scheduled to play in selected theatres in December, although a certain real-life global catastrophe may send a signal to stay away from theaters.
-No matter what happens with the coronavirus and Covid-19 pandemic, the film will stream on Netflix Dec.
+The Midnight Sky is scheduled to play in selected theaters in December, although a certain real-life global catastrophe may send a signal to stay away from those movie houses.
+No matter what happens with the coronavirus and COVID-19 pandemic, the film will stream on Netflix on Dec.
 23.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.